sunil28rana/flask-imdb-sample-project/README.md

 FLASK-SQLite IMDB SAMPLE PROJECT
 =======================

 This is a Flask-SQLite project.
+And it's just a testing project.

 How it works
 -----------